Z2h-A6n/mpl-makefig/readme.md

   documents, and to make figures using these sizes.

 ## Installation
-I don't intende to put this in the PyPI repository, so you'll need to get the source code from the GitHub repository to install (or just use) it.
+I don't intended to put this in the PyPI repository, so you'll need to get the source code from the GitHub repository to install (or just use) it.
 Here are some more-or-less reasonable options that (should) work: